 Millions face Easter under virus curbs

+- Across the Atlantic, fresh curbs were also imposed ahead of Easter in Ontario and Quebec, Canada's two most populous provinces.

-ROME: Millions of Christians around the world were on Saturday facing another Easter weekend under restrictions because of coronavirus surges, but there was good news from the hard-hit United States as it crossed the milestone of 100 million vaccinations.
+ROME: Millions of Christians around the world on Saturday faced another Easter weekend under restrictions because of coronavirus surges, but the hard-hit United States made good news as it crossed the milestone of 100 million people receiving at least one vaccine shot.

-There have been worrying spikes in infections in many parts of the world, even as vaccine rollouts gather pace, forcing the re-imposition of deeply unpopular restrictions.
+Worrying spikes in infections in many parts of the world, even as vaccine rollouts gather pace, have forced the reimposition of deeply unpopular restrictions.

-Italy began a strict Easter lockdown on Saturday, with the entire country considered a high-risk "red zone" during a time when families usually hold reunions.
+Italy began a strict Easter lockdown on Saturday, with the entire country deemed a high-risk "red zone" during a time when families usually get together.

 At Rome's normally bustling Piazza Navona, site of the famed Fountain of the Four Rivers, a scattering of dog-walkers and cyclists could be seen enjoying the spring weather.

-Shops selling essentials were open in the nearby winding streets, but without the normal throngs.
+Shops selling essentials were open in the nearby winding streets, but without the normal throng.

 "It's getting annoying," a man who gave his name as Giovanni said of the restrictions, as he walked his dog.